ysntrkc/house-price-prediction/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://ysntrkc-house-price-prediction-00-main-page--fjti2c.streamlitapp.com/)

 ## Description
 This project is a part of K136.
-Kodluyoruz & Istanbul Metropolitan Municipality Data Science Bootcamp.The model is trying to estimate the house prices related to users choices.
+Kodluyoruz & Istanbul Metropolitan Municipality Data Science Bootcamp.
+The model is trying to estimate the house prices related to users choices.

 ## Data
 The dataset is available at [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).